 A short story by Author Steven Burton.
 Reflections: Sometimes random events make you ponder big questions.

 I was visiting my girlfriend Gloria when I heard the squealing tires of a car, followed by a soft thump.
-I hurried outside and stood on the front porch looking left and right down the quiet road.
-I could discern nothing amiss, and then I saw it: A small fuzzy body in the road, obviously dead.
+Hurriedly I went outside and stood on the front porch looking left and right down the quiet road.
+Nothing seemed amiss, but then I saw it, a small fuzzy body in the road, obviously dead.

 From inside the house my girlfriend hollered out, “What happened?”

 “Someone hit a rabbit,” I replied, wincing at the nasally, whiny sound her voice made when she raised it.
 I didn’t know then but months later, after our breakup, it would occur to me that her voice had been the deal breaker.

 “Awww,” she said loudly.